 - If rent is paid monthly, the tenant must owe at least two months’ rent

-- If rent is paid quarterly (which is common in commercial properties), at least one month’s rent must be overdue by at least a quarter
+- If rent is paid quarterly (which is common in commercial properties), at least one quarter’s rent must be more than three months overdue

 When a tenant is not in arrears